codio/site/source/docs/dashboard/stacks/guidelines.html.md

 ##Using this Stack
 This Codio Stack gives you a complete **LAMP** stack ready to use and with all services up and running.
 To use this Stack, press the `USE STACK` button at the top right of the page.

-Once you have created a Project based on the Stack and you are in the IDE, you can find the information contained in this file in the `STACK_README.md` file of your Project, which should open automatically.
+Once you have created a Project based on the Stack and you are in the IDE, you can find the information contained in this file by going to `Project>Stack Info` in your Project, which should open automatically.

 ##Related Stacks & Starter Packs
 There are various other Stacks and Starter Packs that may be of interest.
 Please search the listing for